 The award-winning museum is housed in the western section of the Cloth Hall.
 It is dedicated to the First World War.
 The exhibitions and displays illustrate how the war affected the city of Ypres and the people, local civilians and the military forces, who lived through the difficult years of 1914 to 1918 in the region.

-In 2010- 2012 it will undergo a major renovation and will take on more floor space in the Cloth Hall so that the museum's extensive archive can be housed within the same building as the exhibition space.In Flanders Fields Museum
+In 2010-2012 the museum underwent a major renovation, taking on more floor space in the Cloth Hall.
+The museum's extensive archive is now housed within the same building as the exhibition space.In Flanders Fields Museum

 There is metred parking on the market square next to the Cloth Hall.
 Alternatively there is parking on the north side of the Cloth Hall in the square of Vandenpeerboomplein and next to St. Martin's cathedral.
 On Saturdays there is a market which fills the square, and the whole square is used several times during the year for special events.